rochards/learning-cs/kubernetes-course/README.md

 Refer to the glossary in this link https://kubernetes.io/docs/reference/glossary/?fundamental=true whenever you encounter terms like Pod, Node, etc.

 `kubectl` is the CLI for Kubernetes cluster management.
-To learn how to use it always consult the documentation https://kubernetes.io/docs/reference/kubectl/
+To learn how to use it always consult the documentation https://kubernetes.io/docs/reference/kubectl/.
+There is also a great quick-reference available on https://kubernetes.io/docs/reference/kubectl/quick-reference/ and https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands

 ## Tools needed to follow the course